-The latest episode of The Flash featured an amazing number of Easter Eggs hidden within the displays of The Flash Museum of 2032.
+The Flash season 5 has featured an amazing number of Easter Eggs hidden within the attractions of The Flash Museum of 2032.
 "The Death of Vibe" opened up with a flash-forward which gave viewers the first glimpse at how the famous tribute to The Fastest Man Alive will appear in the future of Arrowverse, through the eyes of a young Nora West-Allen.
+The twelfth episode of the season, "Memorabilia," offered more information on season 5's chief villain Cicada while showcasing the features of The Flash Museum's gift shop.

 First appearing in The Flash #154 in August 1965, The Flash Museum was created by the people of Central City as a tribute to their home-town superhero.
 The museum has appeared in several incarnations over the years, usually with a gold statue of The Flash out in front of it.
 The museum has been a frequent site for supervillain battles, usually enemies of The Flash out to desecrate his memory.
 As a result, the building has been rebuilt several times over the years, but the golden statue of The Flash has remained a constant.
 It's been teased multiple times in The CW show, and now has been properly seen.